qlyoung/ethstuff/README.md

-ethstuff
+gpu-rig
 ========

-Scripts and services to configure my gpu cluster for mining eth
+Scripts and services to configure an NVIDIA GPU cluster for varous purposes.

+eth
+---
+Scripts, unit files, Xorg settings for ethminer

+fah
+---
+Scripts, unit files, config files for folding@home